-The Corporation is a junior mineral exploration company focused primarily on mineral deposits in Northern Ontario, Canada.
-The Corporation is actively engaged in exploring mining projects and holds an interest in exploration licences on properties in the "Arc of Fire" area in Northern Ontario, Canada.
-The properties, located north of Lake Superior and west of James Bay in north-western Ontario, Canada, are unpatented, noncontiguous, and consist of 6 blocks of claims (originally consisted of 28 block claims), 157 claims and 2,356 claim units, totaling 376.96 km2 and 37,696 hectares (the "Claims").
+The Corporation holds an interest in exploration licenses on properties in Northern Ontario, Canada.
+The properties, located 30 km north of the Trans-Canada Highway, 86 km from the Town of Hearst, Ontario, Canada, are unpatented, non-contiguous, and consist of 6 blocks of claims (originally consisted of 28 block claims), 157 claims and 2,356 claim units, totaling 376.96 km2 and 37,696 hectares (the "Claims").
 The Corporation's current objective is to focus on the exploration of the Claims and development of the Albany Graphite Deposit on claim block 4F.